seanmorris/sm-gen/pages/faq.md

 ### Q: Front-matter isn’t being applied?

-Check that your YAML block is enclosed between `---` markers at the top of the file.
+Check that your YAML block is enclosed between triple dash (`---`) markers at the top of the file.

+Ensure there are no characters before or after the `---` on those lines, and that the first line in the file is `---`.

 ### Q: Custom CSS/JS not loading?